magento-research/pwa-studio-target-experiments/README.md

 Now that this repository's code is running in your PWA, it's time to review the concepts of PWA Studio Targets, and then explore the example modules and what features they demonstrate.

-## Concepts

-### Extensions

-PWA Studio extensions are very similar to [Webpack plugins](https://v4.webpack.js.org/api/plugins/), in that they use [Tapables](https://github.com/webpack/tapable) as individual extension points, to "hook in" to other parts of the framework.

-The big difference between the PWA Studio extension system and Webpack plugins is in how a project uses them.
-Webpack is designed for developers, so the way to add Webpack plugins is to manually install them with NPM, and then manually edit Webpack's JavaScript configuration file to add them.

-PWA Studio is designed for developers, sysadmins, and business users to customize, so it works a little bit more automatically.
-Instead of editing code, you can add and activate a PWA Studio extension in one step: by installing it with your package manager (NPM or Yarn).
-Buildpack, the PWA Studio toolkit, detects which installed packages are PWA Studio extensions, then automatically runs their code.
-After installing an extension with one command, e.g. `npm install @magento/pagebuilder`, a PWA project will integrate the new feature into the storefront with no additional work required .

-This works a lot like [Magento Commerce](https://magento.com/), the backend server for PWA Studio apps.
-If you make an extension for Magento which enhances its backend API and requires frontend changes as well, you can make a Composer package for the former and an NPM package for the latter; each will install and activate in one step.

-But when PWA Studio detects and runs extension code, what does that code do?
-It connects to the rest of your project using Targets.

-### Targets

-The Target is a low-level extensibility "primitive".
-It's a building block for extension functionality

 ## Walkthrough

 ### Each package demos a concept and a possibility.
 Walk through them in order